 Because ConvergePoint’s Contract Management Software is built on Microsoft SharePoint, the software integrates seamlessly and uses your existing Microsoft Active Directory groups and Outlook to manage contract requests by contract dollar amount and automate workflows.
 Documents are kept on your existing on-premise SharePoint server for security purposes, and your existing and new contracts and supporting documents are kept in formats with which your team is already comfortable, including Microsoft Word, Excel and PowerPoint.

-Next step: Contract creation is only the first steps in the process.
-Take a look at the article, Design a Better System for Contractual Obligations and Renewals, to ensure those processes are equally efficient.For a step-by-step breakdown of each stage in the contract workflow, read our How-to Guide.
+Contract creation is only the first steps in the process.
+Take a look at the article, Design a Better System for Contractual Obligations and Renewals, to ensure those processes are equally efficient.For a step-by-step breakdown of each stage in the contract workflow, read our How-to Guide by clicking below.